edinsoncs/suni-coin/README.md

 Each block will contain fields `model`, `description` and `hash` so you can track AI assets over time.

+### API Endpoints

+The REST API exposes several helpers for querying the chain:

+- `GET /api/validators` – list validator stakes
+- `GET /api/verify` – check whether the chain is valid
+- `GET /api/block/:hash` – fetch a block by its hash
+- `GET /api/balance/:address` – show the balance of a wallet address

 ### For Developers

 - Node.js 18 or later is recommended.
 - REST API endpoints are defined in `src/middleware/Api/Endpoints`.
 - Frontend files live in `src/public` and use Tailwind CSS via CDN.
 - The blockchain core can be found under `src/blockchain`.
+- Chain data is saved to `src/storage/chain.json` so your history persists across restarts.
+- Helper methods now let you verify the chain, query balances and inspect validator stakes.

 ### For Non‑Programmers and Investors